septum/amalgamate/docs/gdd.md

 #### Primary

-Explore your surrondings and interact with its content.
+Explore your surroundings and interact with its content.

 #### Secondary